aleshaleksey/fansys23/skills.md

 - **Recognise theory**: Recognise a theory or phenomenon you have previously studied.
   - Threshold = [Research threshold - 5]
 - **Take care**: No. Knowledge and thought have too many hidden variables to take care.
-- **Try again**: For knowledge based roll, desciphering and logical clues, one retry at a -10 penalty is allowed.
+- **Try again**: For knowledge based roll, deciphering and logical clues, one retry at a -10 penalty is allowed.
 For Research, yes, although given the time and material use, it is often undesirable.

 __INT: Appraise__